looker/hackernews/01_intro.md

   column_limit: 50
 </look>

-And a peek at the sql:
+And a peek at the sql that Looker wrote for us:

 ```
 SELECT